pavolvarga/zmq-experiments/README.md

 npm install
 ```

-Because for running you must run multiple node.js file you must connect to an existing container.
+For running you must run multiple node.js files, therefore you must connect to an existing container.
-Run the image only once, each run will create a separate container.
+Run the image only once, and then connect to the container.
+Had you run the image several times, you would
+have created multiple containers.
 <br/>

 For each file attach a new shell.